SiEntries Options

 Join us on the Calder Divide Trail as we tackle the only route in the British Isles to trace the watershed of a river.
 For the bikepacker that means you weave your way across ‘12 valleys, 6 moors and 1 floodplain’ on paths of gravel, peat and stone that were once trading routes for coal, lead, salt and wool and have been part of the landscape for over 800 years.

-Venue - Mytholmroyd Community Center (MYCC) has a large, free car park and is two minutes from Mytholmroyd train station on the main line between Leeds and Manchester.
-We have an event room where riders sign on between 5.30am - 10am and throughout the weekend there is access to changing rooms, first class showers, toilets.
+Venue - Mytholmroyd Community Center (MYCC) is our Event Hub where riders sign on between 7am - 10am.
+Throughout the weekend there is access to changing rooms, first class showers, toilets.
 In 2024 the Event Room will be closed from 12 noon on Saturday till 11am on Sunday.

 Pie n peas - On Sunday from 11am till 6pm hot pie n peas will be served (meat / vegan / gluten free) as well as tea/coffee/juice.

-YouTube film about the CDT: https://youtu.be/6HNyZ6wt3-s
+YouTube - A short film about the CDT: https://youtu.be/6HNyZ6wt3-s

 View the Event Disclaimer / Terms and Conditions.